a-chacon/oas_rails/README.md

 After experiencing the interactive documentation in Python's fast-api framework, I sought similar functionality in Ruby on Rails.
 Unable to find a suitable solution, I [asked on Stack Overflow](https://stackoverflow.com/questions/71947018/is-there-a-way-to-generate-an-interactive-documentation-for-rails-apis) years ago.
 Now, with some free time while freelancing as an API developer, I decided to build my own tool.

-**Note**: This is not yet a production-ready solution.
+**Note: This is not yet a production-ready solution.
 The code may be rough and behave unexpectedly, but I am actively working on improving it.
-If you like the idea, please consider contributing to its development.
+If you like the idea, please consider contributing to its development.**

 The goal is to minimize the effort required to create comprehensive documentation.
 By following REST principles in Rails, we believe this is achievable.
 You can enhance the documentation using [Yard](https://yardoc.org/) tags.